Life Sciences Thriving industry in Germany‘s heartland.

 - Production of sterile pharmaceuticals

-In Thuringia, more than 6,000 university students are currently enrolled in degree programs related to life sciences.
+Around than 5,200 university students are enrolled in study courses closely tied to life sciences.
 These include i.a.:

 Vocational and technical schools in Thuringia train people in the following professions, for example: